ignaciourbina/quizview/README.md

-# Firebase Studio
+# QuizView

-This is a NextJS starter in Firebase Studio.
+A Next.js application for viewing and taking quizzes.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.